sabih/mfs-survey/wp-content/plugins/mfs-survey/readme.txt

    Once published you can't unpublish, edit or delete the survey.
    If you need to remove the survey from front-end then, uncheck the Active option.
 6. You can see the survey report for all surveys in "Survey Result" page.
-7. This plugin is multilingual.
+7. This plugin supports multilingual.

 == Installation ==